awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 </p>

-The source IP address **134[.]209[.]118[.]137** was analyzed using VirusTotal.
-The scan results showed 0 threats detected by all security vendors,indicating that no known malicious activity or reputation issues were found at the time of analysis.
-Only in the Community Score section do we see information about some malicious activity, which we cannot ignore.
-To be sure, we will check the same IP address using the AbuseIPDB tool.
+A reputation check in VirusTotal showed no malicious activity associated with the source IP address 37.19.221.229.
+All security vendors reported 0 detections, indicating no known malicious reputation at the time of analysis.

 This address originates from the United States.